-For all the above reasons, the bridge differs according to centuries, fashions in the way of playing or different violin makers styles.
+For all the above reasons, the bridge differs according to centuries, fashions in the way of playing, or different violin makers styles.

 It can slightly move due to the bow action and tuning the violin many times.
 So it can move and also bend.
 Of course, it is preferable to have a straight bridge.
 The bridge can be adjusted for tone and sound as well.
 It can wear out.
-Furthermore it is not part of the violin itself strictly.
+Furthermore, it is not part of the violin itself strictly.
 That is why even great violins such as Stradivaris or Amatis have different bridges than original ones.
-Great violin makers through history have made their mark on great violins by associating their brand to great violins.
+Great violin makers throughout history have made their mark on great violins by associating their brand with great violins.
 They make great bridges, adapt them for a specific violin, and sign the bridge.

-This is why the sound-post is not glued.
+This is why the sound post is not glued.
 It is, again, held in place by the tension of the strings.
 Sometimes it sticks due to the soundboard varnish and because it seats in the same place for years, but it is not due to any glue.